DavidZhang0710/x-admin-back/README.md

-# Admin System Back-end (基于视觉认知的交通流量自动识别方法的研究与实现)
+# Traffic Flow Recognition System Back-end

-Admin System Back-end.
+The Back-end of a Traffic Flow Recognition System.
+The Traffic Flow Recognition System is build up with three module.
+One is this Back-end, a web [Front-end](https://github.com/DavidZhang0710/x-admin-web/tree/project), and a Flask Back-end to provide algorithm API.

 ## Getting Started